DariusGarcia/DariusGarcia/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recent UC Irvine graduate with a degree in Business Economics.
-I'm a self-starter that is driven to uncover the "why" in how things work.
+I'm a recent UC Irvine graduate with a B.A. degree in Business Economics.
+I'm not afraid of failure as that's where *true* growth flourishes.
+I'm highly motivated and a fast learner.

-More specifically, I'm interested in becoming a front-end web developer.
-I found a passion for programming after falling in love with having to think outside the box for solving various real world problems and being able to let my creativity run freely.
-Since then, I have found a love for creating elegant apps to which I decided to push myself to learn other programming languages and technologies.
-I'm always trying to further advance my capabilities to see where my creativity leads me.
+I found a passion for programming due to having to think outside the box for solving various real world problems and being able to let my creativity run freely.
+I'm always trying to learn new technologies to further advance my capabilities to see where my imagination leads me.

-I strive to keep learning new things to not only apply to my everyday life, but to constantly challenge what's possible.
-I try to refrain from accepting only one approach of doing something, but rather try to seek comfort in embracing the unknown to be able to shed light on new solutions.
-I'm a problem solver that wants to utilize my skills to help other people and to be able to make the world a better place for all!
+I strive to keep learning new things to not only apply to my everyday life, but to <ins>constantly challenge what's possible.</ins> I try to refrain from accepting one approach of doing something, but rather try to seek comfort in embracing the *unknown* to be able to shed light on new solutions.
+I'm a problem solver that wants to utilize my skills to help other people and to make the world a better place for all.

 *Connect or contact me @ [LinkedIn](https://www.linkedin.com/in/darius-garcia-4143511b7), [Email](mailto:dariusgarcia888@gmail.com)*